zhenghaohe/zhenghao.me/content/blog/performance.md

 </p>
 </div>

+## 0. two metrics

+1. The First Contentful Paint (FCP) metric measures the time from when the page starts loading to when any part of the page's content is rendered on the screen, i.e. how fast your site can paint pixels to the screen.
+2. The First Input Delay (FID) metric measures the time from when a user first interacts with a page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to begin processing event handlers in response to that interaction.

 ## 1. the loading performance

 When one talks about “loading speed”, one typically means networking performance.
 This is a list of low hanging fruits that you should be thinking about: